LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/009-ingesting-api-data.md

 ---

 ## Prerequisites
-- You have a Python script to be used in the Lambda
+- You have a Python script to be used in the Lambda.
+If you want tips on how to write a Python script for this purpose, check out [this article](tips-on-how-to-write-an-API-Lambda-script)
-- You have a Github account, you can [create one][github_signup] yourself using your Hackney email.
+- You have a GitHub account, you can [create one][github_signup] yourself using your Hackney email.
 - You have been added to the 'LBHackney-IT' team, you can request this from Rashmi Shetty.
 - You need to have a department ready for the Data, by the time you reach the First Time Ingestion.
 You can find out how to onboard a department [Here](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/getting-set-up/onboarding-new-departments-to-the-platform)